oscar10-wq/SP500_Regime_detection/presentation/project_methodology_results.md

 ### Interpretation

 These engineered variables translate raw data into economically meaningful signals.
-They are important because later analyses show that market momentum and volatility features are often more predictive than the raw Fed rate, while lagged and delta-based Fed features can reveal delayed policy effects.
+They are important because later analyses show that market momentum and volatility features are often more predictive than the raw Fed rate, while lagged and delta-based Fed features reveal delayed policy effects.

 ## 4. Regime Label Construction (20% Rule)